ComputingFreedomCollective/collect/README.md

   1. Create and configure a Google API project for Google Sign-in using the "Configure Project" button found [here](https://developers.google.com/identity/sign-in/android/start).
       1. Choose whatever you'd like for the project and product name
       1. Select "Android" for "What are you calling from?"
-      1. Enter "org.odk.collect.android" for package name
+      1. Enter "org.gps.collect.android" for package name
       1. Enter your debug key's SHA1 certificate fingerprint as the SHA1 (more info on that [here](https://developers.google.com/android/guides/client-auth))
       1. Copy the displayed "Client ID" into `client_id` (under `oauth_client`) in `google-services.json`
   1. [Enable the Google Drive API](https://console.developers.google.com/apis/api/drive.googleapis.com).